-But even as growth is important, protection of principal is even more important.
-If you lose too much principal, growth no longer matters.
+Regardless, if you lose too much principal, growth no longer matters.
 A high percentage return on a low principal base, produces fewer dollars to spend, than a lower percentage return on a large principal base.

-And regardless, if market declines are introducing stress into your retirement life, as your advisor says to simply "ignore it", that's not being SCWIPARS.
+And regardless, if market declines are introducing stress into your retirement life, as your advisor says to simply "ignore it", that's not being a SCWIPAR.
+It means you're not living your "second childhood without parental supervision".

 Does this mean we think the decline will continue?
-We don't know, nor do you, nor does the talking head on television or the internet, nor do advisors telling you to simply buy and hope.
+We don't know, nor do you, nor do the talking heads on television or the internet, nor do advisors telling you to simply buy and hope.